aicenter/ShoDi/README.md

 original ID for the node with the ID `n-1` in our application.

-# Integraion to Other Languages
+# Integration With Other Languages
 Integration of this library into an application written in languages other than `C++` and `Java` is also possible, but it will require you to generate new 'glue code' for the desired language using a tool called `SWIG`.
 You will also need to change the `CMakeLists.txt` file in order to compile the library for such usage.